What to know about U.S. forces in Afghanistan as withdrawal looms

-The Biden administration has been up against a May 1 deadline to bring home all U.S. troops from Afghanistan under a deal inherited from the Trump administration.
+The Biden administration has been up against a May 1 deadline to bring home all U.S. troops from Afghanistan under a deal made during Trump administration.
 But Biden had acknowledged since taking office in January that it would be “hard” to remove troops under the terms of that February 2020 agreement with the Taliban.

 Over the past year, high-level talks between the Afghan government and the Taliban that were supposed to occur immediately after the U.S. deal have stalled.
 But on Tuesday, Turkey announced that alongside Qatar and the United Nations, it would convene representatives from both sides for talks in Istanbul later this month, in a bid to reignite efforts to reach a resolution.